Yufeng-L/Tweets-Analysis/README.md

 Hello, this is the miniproject1 of EC601.

 In this project, we are going to build a software to help user analyze their desired food/products.
+The user can enter a keyword and then the software will tell the user about the attitude towards the keyword in Twitter.
+What's more, the software will also give user a world cloud based on the input keyword.

-Will use twitter API and google natural language API to implement.
+We will use Twitter API and Google natural language API to implement.

 Language: Python